Hotel Vancouver

 The Fairmont Hotel Vancouver, formerly and still informally called the Hotel Vancouver, is a historic hotel in Vancouver, British Columbia.
-Located along West Georgia Street the hotel is situated within the city's Financial District, in Downtown Vancouver.
+The hotel is situated within the city's Financial District, on West Georgia Street in Downtown Vancouver.
 The hotel was designed by two architects, John Smith Archibald, and John Schofield.
 The hotel is currently managed by Fairmont Hotels and Resorts.

 Opened in May 1939, the Châteauesque-styled building is considered one of Canada's grand railway hotels.
 The hotel stands 112.47 m, and contains 17 floors.
 It was the tallest building in Vancouver until the completion of TD Tower in 1972.

 Location

 Hotel Vancouver sits at 900 West Georgia Street, within the Financial District, the central business district of Downtown Vancouver.
 The hotel property is bounded by Burrard Street to the northwest, West Georgia Street to the northeast, and Hornby Street to the southeast.
 To the southwest, the hotel property is bounded by two buildings, including 750 Burrard Street.

 The hotel is located close to several attractions in downtown Vancouver.
 The hotel is situated directly northwest of the Vancouver Art Gallery, as well as Robson Square, a public square adjacent to the art museum.
 North of the hotel also lies Christ Church Cathedral, the oldest church in the city.
 The hotel is also situated near two SkyTrain rapid transit stations, Burrard station, and Vancouver City Centre station.